From Pointless to Dangerous

 "Non-Laser" Tattoo Removal

-In many markets across the US and abroad, you can find places advertising "non-laser" tattoo removal.
+In many markets across the US and abroad, you can find businesses advertising "non-laser" tattoo removal.

-For businesses such as tattoo shops and permanent makeup artists that regularly encounter patients with tattoo regret, many want to offer a removal solution to their clients.
+For tattoo shops and permanent makeup artists that regularly encounter patients with tattoo regret, many want to offer a removal solution to their clients.

 The problem is that professional lasers for tattoo removal require a capital equipment investment, which is a barrier to entry for many businesses.
 For this reason, "alternative"methods for tattoo removal are promoted to tattoo shops and permanent makeup artists as a way to add additional revenue.